Attupatil/pdf_watermark/README.md

 #### This python program mergers  different pdf this is specially designed for applying watermark and combining different pdf into single watermarked pdf

-#  dash your terminal and open the 'watermark' using
+#  dash your terminal and open the `watermark` using

     python3 wtrmrk.py